 Author and former presidential speechwriter James Humes once said, “The art of communication is the language of leadership.”
 For company secretaries, who guide so many aspects of board meetings and corporate governance, a strategic and secure communications policy is paramount to success.

 Drafting a communications policy that facilitates an open dialogue among board members, corporate management and shareholders, while also protecting the company’s interests and information, falls on the company secretary.
-It’s a balancing act, but when done effectively, the impact on an organization can be significant.
+It’s a balancing act, but when done effectively, the impact on an organisation can be significant.

 There are two parts to a complete board communications policy: the basic policy itself, which should provide rules for both internal and external communication, and a broader, more philosophical set of best practices that permeate all board-related communication.
-What follows is a set of guidelines designed to help company secretaries optimize all aspects of board communication.
+What follows is a set of guidelines designed to help company secretaries optimise all aspects of board communication.

 Outline Shareholder Dos and Don’ts

 To tackle external communications, start by considering shareholder needs.
 Try to predict what investors want to know about the company in the future, and the digital or analog path they’re likely to take in order to get that information.
 A board communication policy should include: